akkikiki/akkikiki.github.io/about.md

 title: About
 ---

-I am currently a search engineer at Amazon Japan and its subsidary A9.com.
+I am currently a search engineer at Amazon Japan and its subsidiary A9.com.

 My main interest is on Natural Language Processing, especially on cross-lingual processing such as Japanese or other Asian languages.
 Japanese (or Chinese, Korean, etc.) is an unsegmented language and this fact makes it difficult to tokenize (word segmentation and POS-tagging) when compared to English.